Derek Chauvin: Prison attack

 While serving his concurrent state and federal sentences at the FCI Tucson prison, Chauvin was stabbed 22 times with a shank by another inmate while in the facility's law library at about 12:30 p.m. local time on November 24, 2023.
 Prison employees performed "life-saving" measures on Chauvin who suffered serious bodily injury and was taken to a hospital for further evaluation and treatment.
 Prior to the assault, Chauvin's lawyer had advocated for keeping him away from other inmates for his own protection.
 The stabbing attack on Chauvin was compared to the July 2023 prison assault on Larry Nassar and it raised further scrutiny of inmate safety in the federal prison system.
 Minnesota Attorney General Keith Ellison denounced the attack, stating that Chauvin "was duly convicted of his crimes and, like any incarcerated individual, he should be able to serve his sentence without fear of retaliation or violence."

 Federal prosecutors charged John Turscak, a 52-year old inmate, with attempted murder, assault with intent to commit murder, assault with a dangerous weapon, and assault resulting in serious bodily injury.
 According to charging documents, the suspect told FBI agents he attacked Chauvin because he was a high-profile inmate and as a symbolic connection to the Black Lives Matter movement with the attack occurring on Black Friday and with other reference to the Mexican Mafia.
 The suspect was a former FBI informant and gang member who had been featured in a book about organized crime leader Rene Enriquez.

 Personal life

-Chauvin's ex-wife is a real-estate agent and photographer, a Hmong refugee from Laos, and the winner of the 2018 "Mrs. Minnesota" beauty pageant.
-She filed for divorce the day before Chauvin was arrested for Floyd's murder, and the divorce was finalized in February 2021.
+On May 30th, 2026, the Republican Party of Minnesota held a moment of silence for Chauvin at the request of a delegate.
+The decision to do was criticized by Minnesota Attorney General Keith Ellison as "disturbing."